williechai/cg-gan/README.md

 # cg-gan
-The implementation of Cross-generating Generative Adversarial Network (CG-GAN)
+The implementation of Cross-generating Generative Adversarial Network

 requirements: